121 Hermione: Physical properties

 Lightcurve-based 3D-model of Hermione on the top and an image of the asteroid on the bottom.

 The asteroid has a bi-lobed shape, as evidenced by adaptive optics images, the first of which were taken in December 2003 with the Keck telescope.
 Of several proposed shape models that agreed with the images, a "snowman"-like shape was found to best fit the observed precession rate of Hermione's satellite.
 In this "snowman" model, the asteroid's shape can be approximated by two partially overlapping spheres of radii 80 and 60 km, whose centers are separated by a distance of 115 km.
 A simple ellipsoid shape was ruled out.

 Observation of the satellite's orbit has made possible an accurate determination of Hermione's mass.
 For the best-fit "snowman" model, the density is found to be 1.8 ± 0.2 g/cm^{3}, giving a porosity on the order of 20%, and possibly indicating that the main components are fractured solid bodies, rather than the asteroid being a rubble pile.

 Occultations by Hermione have been successfully observed three times so far, the last time in February 2004.

 Moon

 A satellite of Hermione was discovered in 2002 with the Keck II telescope.
 It is about 8 miles (13 km) in diameter.
 The satellite is provisionally designated S/2002 (121) 1.
-It has not yet been officially named, but "LaFayette" has been proposed by a group of astronomers in reference to the frigate used in secret by the Marquis de Lafayette to reach America to help the insurgents.
+It has not yet been officially named, but "LaFayette" has been proposed by a group of astronomers in reference to the frigate used in secret by Marquis de Lafayette to reach America to help the insurgents.